sushobhan007/JSON-File-Handling-Using-Java/README.md

 # JSON File Handling Using Java
 Creation of JSON File using Java and Read and Write Operation on that File using JSON Libraries.

-Download the .jar file first then add that to code library.
+Download the xml file first then add that to code library.